Fieldwork: Getting It Right

 A: If the hours you work meet all of the fieldwork and RBT or BCaBA supervision requirements, you may double dip.
 For example, if you have an hour-long meeting with your RBT Supervisor, you may count it toward your supervised fieldwork hours (only if you have an applicable supervision contract in place, your supervisor meets all necessary qualifications, and the meeting’s activities are appropriate for and meet both sets of requirements).

 Before you consider double dipping, please keep in mind that there are a number of important differences between BACB requirements.
 For one, someone who is qualified to be an RBT Supervisor may not be qualified to be a fieldwork supervisor.
 In addition, there’s a limit on the number of restricted hours that may be counted toward fieldwork hours, and unrestricted activities are likely outside of the scope of an RBT’s responsibilities.
+Check out 7 FAQs for RBTs Pursuing BCBA or BCaBA Certification for more support for this scenario.

 Q: Can I take breaks while accruing my supervised fieldwork hours?